r-rudra/tidycells/dev-notes.md

 * The input [`plot brush`](https://shiny.rstudio.com/articles/plot-interaction.html) is changing in fractional values under different OS.
 Most of the functionalities are recorded with brush input which slightly differs.
 Since the `JSON` to `JSON` comparison is strict now, these are resulting in test failures.
 * Sometimes GitHub push and pull is changing JSON slightly [getting `LF will be replaced by CRLF` warning.]
 (Full message: _The file will have its original line endings in your working directory. warning: LF will be replaced by CRLF_).
 It is solved using tar files (which untar on the fly).
 This is the reason the all recorded tests (includes JSON) are compress to tar in [tidycells/tests/testthat/testshiny/](https://github.com/r-rudra/tidycells/tree/master/tests/testthat/testshiny).

-Given these difficulties, the shiny tests are tested in the following environments only.
+Given these difficulties, the shiny tests are tested in the following environments (and in all *Windows* environment listed below).

 | Test Environment | OS                                      | R Version                                   | Screenshot Tested |
 |------------------|-----------------------------------------|---------------------------------------------|-------------------|